phdfbk/phdfbk.github.io/students/_posts/2016-08-23-fornasini.md

 date: 23/08/2016
 aboutme:
 from: Italy
-research_topic: Social inclusion and peer support in ICT for physical-mental wellbeing
+research_topic: Personal experiments from education to discovery: shaping new processes in diabetes care
 abstract:
 advisor: Gabrielli Silvia
 keywords: